winkerVSbecks/tachyons-measured/README.md

   colors: Array<string>
 ): HigherOrderComponent
 ```
 Allows you to set the font color using the `color` prop.
+You will have to provide it a list of colour names that you are using in your project.

 ```js
 const clrs = ['medium-gray', 'red', 'green', 'blue'];